PitPik/circularjs/documentation/SCHNAUZER.md

 - selected

 Example: `<button disabled="{{#if %disabled}}true{{/if}}">...</button>`.
-If the variable `disabled` would be falsy, the attribute would disapear  all together.
+If the variable `disabled` would be falsey, the attribute would disappear  all together.

-Those functions can be overwritten or defined for other attributes globally in the options definition of the **CircularJS** instanciation or with any component definition.
+Those functions can be overwritten or defined for other attributes globally in the options definition of the **CircularJS** instantiation or with any component definition.
 For further information see [#Circular.component in API documentation](API.md#circularcomponent).

 ### The partial `@content`